 - Lothering's Lament - Grant's the player an XP boost when used.

-There are also many DLC items attainable by completing Dragon Age Legends on Facebook.
+There are also unlockable DLC items made available by completing Dragon Age Legends on Facebook.

 - Evra's Might - Complete the castle building tutorial.